 I was a Teaching Assistant on the following courses:

-In my thesis Impact Analysis in Description Logic Ontologies, I investigated methods to detect and present changes between description logic (DL) ontologies represented in OWL.
-I defined a new diff method that detects changes to asserted and inferred axioms, as well as changes to the meaning of terms.
-Then I investigated how axiom changes affect DL reasoner performance.
-I defined a new method to isolate small ontology subsets whose interaction with the remainder is highly performance-degrading—so called hot spots.
-I was supervised by Uli Sattler and Bijan Parsia.
+In my thesis 'Impact Analysis in Description Logic Ontologies' I investigated methods to identify changes between (OWL) ontologies.
+I defined a diff method that detects changes to asserted and inferred axioms, and how those affect the meaning of terms.
+Then I investigated how axiom changes affect reasoning performance, and defined a new method to isolate small ontology subsets whose interaction with the remainder is highly performance-degrading—so called hot spots.
+My supervisors were Uli Sattler and Bijan Parsia.

 See also: DBLP, Google Scholar, Semantic Scholar.